AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 To log time in the Updates section of a project, task, or issue, you must have the following:

-* A Work or Plan license.
-* Contribute or higher permissions to the project, task, or issue with access to Log Hours.
-  For more information about granting permissions on projects, see [Share a project in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).
+* The correct access and permissions, as described in the [Access requirements](#access-requirements) section in this article.

-* Your Workfront administrator must enable the Log time directly on projects setting under [!UICONTROL **Timesheet & Hours** ]> [!UICONTROL **Preferences**], if you want to log time directly to a project.
+* Your Workfront administrator must enable the Log time directly on projects setting under [!UICONTROL **Timesheet & Hours** ]> [!UICONTROL **Preferences**] in the System area, if you want to log time directly to a project.

   For more information about allowing users to log hours directly to projects, see [Configure timesheet and hour preferences](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).